Nethereum/Nethereum.Docs/docs/nethereum-signing-messages.md

         }
 ```

-Then, define a message: in this case, a simple token transfer:
+Now, we can define our transaction parameters.
+In this case, a simple token transfer:

 ```csharp
             var transfer = new TransferFunction()